-This approach of in situ observations colocalized with structures both eddy tracking, detected by altimetry taking into account mergings and splittings, and colocalisation with in situ observations can be generalized into an eddy atlas.
-The

-115 DYNED atlas DYNED-Atlas combines over 19 year of subsurface observations from Argo floats to identified eddies, tracked in time and space, by the AMEDA algorithm with additional cyclostrophic correction over the whole Mediterranean sea (Ioannou et al., 2019).
-The DYNED atlas (DYNED, 2019).
+This approach of both eddy tracking, detected by altimetry taking into account mergings and splittings, and colocalisation with in situ observations can be generalized into an eddy atlas.
+The DYNED-Atlas combines over 19 year of subsurface observations from Argo floats to identified eddies, tracked in time and space by the AMEDA algorithm (DYNED-Atlas-Med, 2019).
 The DYNED-Atlas is the perfect tool for the study of eddy dynamics and associated transport of water masses in their cores, as it combines eddy detection and physical properties.
-It has not been exploited in the Levantine basin LB yet, although Stegner et al. (2019) already demonstrated very deep subsurface eddy 120 signatures in this area.
+It has not been exploited in the LB yet, although Stegner et al. (2019) already demonstrated very deep subsurface eddy signatures in this area.

-Using eddy contours, tracks and colocalized profiles from the DYNED atlasDYNED-Atlas, extended with available XBT and CTD profiles to compensate sparsity of observations, this study will investigate additional information from Lagrangian anticyclones tracking and their contribution from their statistical behavior in terms of water masses exchanges in the southeastern Levantine basin, east anticyclone tracking and statistically significant drift pattern and structures in the Southeastern LB - East of 28° E and south of the CyprusislandSouth of Cyprus.
+Using eddy contours, tracks and colocalized profiles from the DYNED-Atlas, extended with available XBT and CTD profiles to compensate sparsity of observations, this study will investigate additional information from Lagrangian anticyclone tracking and statistically significant drift pattern and structures in the Southeastern LB - East of 28°E and South of Cyprus.
 After introducing the datasets in Sect.
-2, we begin with analysis of eddy activity and lifetimes, to explain our focus on long-lived anticyclones present our methodology of a Lagrangian convergence framework and the regions studied in Sect. ??.
-In Sect.
-3we investigate the eddy trajectories and exchanges between subregions of the eastern Levantine basin and in particular between the coast and areas of accumulation offshore.
-A counting method of 130 Lagrangian tracking is developed and discussed.
-Next 3.
-Analysis of this method with the DYNED-Atlas data are detailed in Sect.
-4. Next vertical structure oceanographic observations colocalized inside eddies are used to study the vertical signature and water masses content of these eddies exchanges eddy vertical signatures (Sect.
+2, we present our methodology of a Lagrangian convergence framework and the regions studied in Sect.
+3. Analysis of this method with the DYNED-Atlas data are detailed in Sect.
+4. Next vertical structure oceanographic observations colocalized inside eddies are used to study the eddy vertical signatures (Sect.
 5).
 Possible mechanisms at work and hydrographic effects are discussed in the last part.